sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Programmable completion for Bash
+Short desc    : Programmable completion for Bash
 URL          : https://github.com/scop/bash-completion
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : bash-completion is a collection of shell functions that take advantage
+Descript     : bash-completion is a collection of shell functions that take advantage
              : of the programmable completion feature of bash.
 ```